Interlibrary Loan and Document Delivery for Nonmember Institutions

 Hard Copy and Microform Loans

-Hard copy materials are available for a four-week loan period.
-CRL will lend a maximum of 12 microfilm reels or 24 fiches of one title per request; the amount of print material sent depends on shipping costs.
-Each nonmember library is limited to 25 filled requests per year (loans and copies).
-Fragile items may be delivered digitally rather than in hard copy.
+CRL will lend a maximum of four volumes, twelve microfilm reels or twenty-four fiches of one title per request.
+Subject to condition and availability elsewhere, fragile or high value items may be delivered digitally rather than in hard copy.

 CRL will copy or scan up to 50 pages.
 Documents are routinely delivered digitally using Infotrieve’s Ariel.
 CRL can also deliver documents via fax or photocopy.
 You or your interlibrary loan office can initiate this request.